Kojima Productions is raising money for Ukraine with anti-war merch

-Kojima Productions is selling anti-war merchandise in a bid to support Ukraine in its ongoing war against Russia.
+Kojima Productions is selling anti-war merchandise in a bid to support Ukraine in the ongoing war against Russia.

 - READ MORE: ‘Spyro the Dragon’, PlayStation, and The Police: The unlikely story behind a PlayStation classic